Penetration Testing for Networks

 Penetration testing, or ethical hacking, involves Intertek actively testing websites, devices and infrastructure for security vulnerabilities, so that any such weakness may be closed before it’s identified and exploited by a hacker.

-The need to test the security of an organisation’s network defences and key systems has never been greater, driven by the growth in connected devices and cloud-based applications and the increasing frequency, sophistication and damaging nature of cyber-attacks.
+The need to test the security of an organization's network defenses and key systems has never been greater, driven by the growth in connected devices, remote working and cloud-based applications and the increasing frequency, sophistication and damaging nature of cyber-attacks.

-- a responsible attitude towards the protection of data
+- Demonstrates a responsible attitude towards the protection of data

-- a proactive risk management process in a rapidly evolving field
+- Shows a proactive risk management process in a rapidly evolving field

-Intertek’s penetration tests are delivered by experienced testers following an agreed methodology and using safe and proven tools.
-Clients are provided with a prioritised list of security weaknesses alongside cost effective actions to improve security.
+Intertek’s penetration tests are delivered by experienced and qualified testers following an agreed methodology and using safe and proven tools.
+Intertek will provide you with a prioritized list of security weaknesses alongside cost effective actions to improve security.

-Penetration testing allows organisations to address both assurance and certification needs:
+Network penetration testing can help you address both assurance and certification needs:

 - Assurance - Enabling you to identify and mitigate the intrinsic risk in your networks, operations, supply chains and business processes